ldkong1205/RoboDepth/competition/README.md

 > The **training split** of this dataset is defined in the `splits/` folder of this codebase.
 By default, we **require** all participants to train their depth estimation models using Zhou's subset of the standard **Eigen split** of KITTI, which is designed for self-supervised monocular training.

-> :warning: Regarding the **data augmentation** to be adopted during the training phase, please refer to the [Terms & Conditions](#terms--conditions) section.
+> :warning: Regarding the **data augmentation** to be adopted during the training phase, please refer to the [Terms & Conditions](#balance_scale-terms--conditions) section.

 ### :robot: Evaluation Set
-> In this track, the participants are expected to adopt our generated data model evaluation.
-There are multiple ways of accessing the evaluation set.
+> In this track, the participants are expected to adopt our generated data for model evaluation.
+There are multiple ways of accessing this evaluation set.
 In particular, you can download the data from Google Drive via the following link:<br>
 > :link: https://drive.google.com/file/d/14Z0k2lhpk0D0pkyzIcHyk4Ce0wS3IcfF/view?usp=sharing.

 > Alternatively, you can download the data from [this](https://codalab.lisn.upsaclay.fr/competitions/9418#participate-get_starting_kit) CodaLab page.
 Please note that you need to **register** for this track first before entering the downloading page.